Updated: 3rd March 2021

 If you’re in this situation and can’t afford to pay staff when they return from furlough, what can you do?
 Are there any other government initiatives that could help, or should you try to secure additional finance to further support the business?

-The deadline for applications for coronavirus business loans – the Coronavirus Business Interruption Loan Scheme (CBILS) and the Bounce Back Loan Scheme (BBLS) – has been extended by the Chancellor to 31st January 2021.
+The deadline for applications for coronavirus business loans – the Coronavirus Business Interruption Loan Scheme (CBILS) and the Bounce Back Loan Scheme (BBLS) – has been extended by the Chancellor to 31st March 2021.
+This will then be replaced by the Recovery Loan Scheme which will be open for applications until the end of 2021.

 These government-backed loans provide emergency funding if you’re eligible and feel they’re the best option for your business.
 The cash injection can help you pay your staff until business improves, and provides some financial stability in this time of crisis.